-You will also be able to tell by looking at your juice once it’s been poured.
+You can also tell by looking at your juice once it’s been poured.
 If it appears to be too dark or has white or blue specks that float to the surface – get rid of it!

-If you’re still not sure if your orange juice has gone bad, try tasting some.
-If it has a sour or fizzy taste, then it has most probably gone bad.
+If you’re still unsure if your orange juice has gone bad, try tasting some.
+If it has a sour or fizzy taste, it has probably gone bad.

-If you’re in any doubt, then it is best to stay safe and get rid of it.
-Also be sure to discard the orange juice that has been left open in the fridge for too long as some food pathogens can survive in the refrigerator without altering the taste, appearance, or smell.
+If you’re in doubt, it is best to stay safe and get rid of it.
+Also, be sure to discard orange juice that has been left open in the fridge for too long, as some food pathogens can survive in the refrigerator without altering the taste, appearance, or smell.

 How To Store Orange Juice

 Generally, orange juice falls into two categories – unpasteurized (fresh) and pasteurized (shelf).
 Both can be stored differently while they are still sealed, and there will be storage instructions on the packaging that are best for you to follow to ensure your orange juice stays fresh for as long as possible.

 You will know whether or not your juice is pasteurized or not by where it is stored in the supermarket.